adshhzy/VIPSS/ReadMe.md

 This code implements the algorithm described in

-  Variational Implicit Point Set Surface.
+  **Variational Implicit Point Set Surface**
    Zhiyang Huang, Nathan Carr, Tao Ju.

-  ACM Transactions on Graphics (Proc.
-ACM Siggraph 2019)
+   *ACM Transactions on Graphics (Proc.
+ACM Siggraph 2019)*

 The primary function of this program is to predict the normal as well as the underlying surface of a given set of unoriented points.